-TM: How has been the response and does it fulfil your expectations as a graphic writer?
+TM: How has been the response and does it fulfill your expectations as a graphic writer?

-VG: I have been overwhelmed by the response I’ve received for both Delhi Calm and This Side That Side, a graphic anthology on parition that I put together.
+VG: I have been overwhelmed by the response I’ve received for both Delhi Calm and This Side That Side, a graphic anthology on a partition that I put together.
 Working on such themes is challenging but seeing the response I’ve received is surely inspiring.

 TM: Do you see writing or graphic writing as a career?
 Please provide some suggestions to novice writers/illustrators in this regard?

 VG: In no part of the world, Graphic Novel can be considered a full-time career, except for a very few of them.
 Everyone else is doing other things, related or unrelated and pursuing the practice as a passion.

 TM: Is there any particular message in your novel that you want your readers to grasp?

 TM: What are your hobbies besides graphical illustrations?
 Your other interests and passion.

 VG: I think its current affairs, storytelling, cinema and art that are my core interests and much of this inspire and inform my work.

 TM: Any particular genre you would like to write/illustrate about more other than ‘Indian Politics’?